Net-Mist/AdventOfCode2023/Readme.md

 # Advent of rust 2023

-My solutions to the Advent of code 2023, in Rust
+My solutions to the Advent of code 2023, in Rust.

+I tried to have the fastest solution possible by implementing concepts from [The Rust Performance Book](https://nnethercote.github.io/perf-book/title-page.html), but also keeping clear Rust code.

+## Things learn

+- When size of vector are known, use ArrayVec

 ## generate all days